php-fig/container/README.md

-# DI containers interoperability
+# Containers interoperability

-The "di-interop" project tries to bring interoperability between DI containers through discussions and trial.
+The "container-interop" project tries to bring interoperability between DI containers through discussions and trial.

 The work done here is not endorsed by the [PHP-FIG](http://www.php-fig.org/), but we adhere to its spirit and hope this project will pave the way for one or several PSRs.